 Team: Jorge Lillo-Box (Astrophysics Dpt.), Patricia Cruz (Astrophysics Dpt.), David Ruano Gallego (Molecular Evolution Dpt.), Mercedes Moreno-Paz (INTA), Alberto Álvarez Saavedra (Astrophysics Dpt.) and Cristina Escudero (Planetology & Habitability Dpt.)

 Challenge 3 – Simulation:

 “Habitability Studies to evaluate possible microbial life on Titan using a simulation chamber“

 Team: María Ángeles Lezcano Vega ( Molecular Evolution Dpt.), Victoria Muñoz-Iglesias (Planetology and Habitability Dpt.), Antonio Molina Jurado (Planetology and Habitability Dpt.), Ana de Dios Cubillas (Planetology and Habitability Dpt.), Marta Ruiz Bermejo ( Molecular Evolution Dpt.), Rita Sofía dos Santos Severino (Molecular Evolution Dpt.), Cristóbal González Díaz (Astrophysics Dpt.), Laura Jiménez Bonales (Molecular Evolution Dpt.)

 Remote search and characterisation of exoplanets, including atmospheric studies

-In all the teams there have been collaborations between all the departments, which confirms that challenges is a successful collaborative learning initiative, which has been very well accepted, has contributed to energize the junior and senior staff of the center and to bring us closer to one of the most important and ambitious objectives of the María de Maeztu project, transdisciplinarity and collaboration between the different departments of CAB and INTA.
+Collaboration between all departments has emerged in all the teams, which confirms that the challenges is a successful collaborative learning initiative, which has had a great acceptance, has contributed to energising the junior and senior staff of the centre and has brought us closer to one of the most important and ambitious objectives of the María de Maeztu project: transdisciplinarity and collaboration between the different departments of CAB and INTA.